-Level I (A, B, and C).
+Level I (A and B).
 Successful completion of the Level I fieldwork placement includes:

-- Completion of 66 hours of participation, as confirmed by the Level I Fieldwork Educator on the CBD provided time card - Satisfactorily meet Level I fieldwork performance objectives, as documented by the Fieldwork Educator on the Philadelphia Region Fieldwork Consortium Level I Fieldwork Student Evaluation (2nd ed.) - Completion of the fieldwork assignments, as documented within the associated Level I Fieldwork syllabus
+- Completion of 64 hours of participation, as confirmed by the Level I Fieldwork Educator. - Satisfactorily meet Level I fieldwork performance objectives, as documented by the Fieldwork Educator on the Philadelphia Region Fieldwork Consortium Level I Fieldwork Student Evaluation (2nd ed.) - Completion of the fieldwork assignments, as documented within the associated Level I Fieldwork syllabus